 With technology so advanced, there is virtually an endless option of finishes to choose from.
 If you want a backsplash with a slightly aged appearance, look for tiles with a weathered finish.
 For a washed-out look, go for tiles with an acid wash finish.
 A lot of finishes are aimed at mimicking natural appearances for a more authentic look.
 For instance, you can get tumbled tiles that have been designed to resemble natural stone.
 They have an appealing antique look to them.
 The natural stone effect can also be seen in matte or honed finish tiles, which are especially popular in luxury themed kitchens.
 There are dozens of finishes you can choose from depending on what kind of style you want for your backsplash and your entire kitchen area.
 Whether you want glossy and reflective, rustic and country or aged and weathered, they are all available.

 Most people are used to neutral (white, gray or beige) backsplash colors.
-But now you can get tiles in almost any color you want, backsplashes in 2018 will see a little more color.
+But now you can get tiles in almost any color you want.
 From divine black to splashy yellow, anything goes.

 The backsplash is a good opportunity to introduce personal style a surprising pop of color in the kitchen will just do that.
 If you want to convey luxury, go for black or charcoal grey tiles.
 The contrast from surrounding elements such as the cabinetry and countertops will create the luxurious drama desired.
 Make sure you have a good lighting plan, in place, so you can see the beauty.
 If you want an airy feel to your kitchen, good ole white will work just perfectly though you might want to consider a contrasting grout color for an unexpected twist.